-NCE previously partnered with product lifecycle management (PLM) specialist Siemens PLM Software to support the United States Navy (USN) in finding the most adapted noise-reduction solutions for its aircraft carriers.
+NCE previously partnered with product lifecycle management (PLM) specialist Siemens Digital Industries Software to support the United States Navy (USN) in finding the most adapted noise-reduction solutions for its aircraft carriers.
 This time the company worked with the United States Department of Interior Bureau of Reclamation to detect the noisiest parts of power plants and look for methods to decrease the noise to an acceptable decibel (dB) level.

 Power plants may not be as loud as flight decks, but working for long hours close to a giant generator that surpasses the permissible 85 A-weighted decibels (dB(A)) can cause hearing damage in the long run.
 In fact, noise-induced hearing loss (NIHL) has become the Bureau of Reclamation’s number one worker compensation issue.

 Many power plants were constructed before modern noise-control technologies were developed.
 In recent years, there has been a significant increase in successful hearing loss disability claims being filed by workers in facilities that emit more than the Occupational Safety and Health Administration (OSHA) requirement of 85 dB(A).
 With this alarming increase in the number of personnel suffering from NIHL and tinnitus, it has become NCE’s mission to assess the situation and present noise-control options.